DIABETES, A 21ST CENTURY EPIDEMIC

 The worst aspect of diabetes is that many people end up losing toes, feet, legs or even a whole extremity.
 Blindness is common later on, as are diabetic neuropathy, kidney failure, high blood pressure, arteriosclerosis and other problems.

-In my limited experience with diabetics, these complications will never occur if the disease is handled with a nutritional approach.
+In my limited experience with diabetics, these complications will never occur if the disease is handled with a nutritional balancing approach.
+Other nutritional, herbal, naturopathic or medical approaches are not as good.

 GLYCATION AND CELL MEMBRANES

-Late-stage diabetics may have problems with their cell membranes.
+Late-stage diabetics have problems with the permeability of their cell membranes.
 Omega-3 fatty acids in the diet, and perhaps chromium and manganese supplements, can help prevent and correct this.
 Balancing the oxidation rate and eliminating what is called metastatic or biounavailable calcium is also extremely helpful for the cell membranes.

 Restoring the cell membranes is a tricky process that I do not think can be done easily by means other than a properly designed nutritional balancing program.
 For example, chelation could make the cell membrane problem worse by depleting some vital nutrients.